 It’s not a pleasant thought but with the sensitive nature of the neck and its location on the body, some neck injuries can lead to permanent disability, restricted movement, and even paralysis.
 Many workplace injuries involve the neck and these range in severity from relatively mild through to life-long physical disabilities.
 The most serious of these result in quadriplegia (paralysis below the neck).

-With a severe injury such as paralysis, it means adapting to a way of life which will be very different from the one you had before.
+With a severe neck injury such as paralysis, it means adapting to a way of life which will be very different from the one you had before.
 For example, requiring care on a 24-hour basis, specialist equipment or modifications to your home.

 Your injury may force you to stop working, which in turn reduces your family’s income and subsequent standard of living.
 If you were the main breadwinner, then the loss of your income may force your family into financial hardship.